-A property owner or another source may offer you a copy of a record of title, however, this is only reliable if it includes all the information currently registered.
+A property owner or another source may offer you a a copy of a record of title, however, this is only reliable if it includes all the information currently registered.
 A licensee will not know this unless they obtain their own copy of the record of title.
 Otherwise, it is what is known as a 'stale' search.

-To rely on such a document would potentially put you in breach of your obligations under rules 5.1, 6.2, 6.3 and 6.4 of the Real Estate Agents (Professional Conduct and Client Care) Rules 2012 (the Rules - refer Appendix 1).
+To rely on such a document would potentially put you in breach of your obligations under rules 5.1, 6.2, 6.3 and 6.4 of the Real Estate Agents (Professional Conduct and Client Care) Rules 2012.